developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/modules/index.md

 ## Resource Module

-The Resource Module captures devices information on an interval.
-The data collected contains system statistics to see the health of device over a period of time.
+Captures device information and system statistics at specified intervals to determine the health and behavior of device resources over a period of time.
+Outputs collected metrics as a series of comma separated values stored in files with a `.csv` extension.

-Resource will create csv (comma separated values) files that contain the enabled statistics from the device.

 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0
  style='margin-left:.65in;border-collapse:collapse;border:none'>